kevinlondon/kevinlondon.github.io/_drafts/devops_from_scratch.md

 ---

 Let's say you're at a startup and everything is going great.
-Your app is growing, users are happy, money is coming in when, all of a sudden, your ops guy quits.
+Your app is growing, users are happy, money is coming in.

-What happens as you start to scale up?
-What's your plan for building out your infrastructure?
-Does it involve manually clicking around to setup new servers?
-What happens when you need to add 5 servers at 3 AM because some story broke in Europe and your site is buckling under the load?
-What happens if half of your application servers are deleted by a well meaning but over-permissioned intern?

-Think about how nice it would be if we could scale up the number of servers we have, deploy new application code to it, and add them into our load balancer with a few small code changes.
-We'd get the opportunity to look like a hero while saving ourselves work in the long term.
-If something goes wrong with an infrastructure change, we could refer back to our version controlled code and roll it back easily and quickly.
-Doesn't that sound great?
+What happens if some story about your app breaks on TechCrunch and you need to scale up at 3 AM to prevent your site from crashing?
+What if someone accidentally deletes a few of your application servers?
+Would it be easy to replace them?

+If you handle infrastructure manually, these scenarios can sound spooky.
+It can be hard to make sure you've captured everything about your servers when they've been set up manually.

+How great would it be if we could automate our infrastructure and make adding new servers simple and easy?

-We can solve most of these problems by automating our infrastructure.
-But how do you start?
-There's so many tools out there, how do we know which ones to pick?
+But where do you start?
+There's so many DevOps tools, it can be overwhelming to pick when you're starting from scratch.
-And how do we get to a working site at the end?

-We'll walk through automating infrastructure and deploying an application to Amazon using modern DevOps tools such as Ansible, Terraform, and Vagrant.
-Along the way, we'll talk about a few other tools as well for deploying our application, such as uwsgi.
+In this tutorial, we'll walk create and deploy a Python web application to Amazon.
+We'll use some DevOps tools such as Ansible, Terraform, and Vagrant and talk about other services that support our application, such as Flask and gunicorn.

+Let's get started!

-## The Goal
+## Overview

-We're a startup and we have a small proof-of-concept application that we want to deploy on some new servers.
-In this case, our application is a Python-based Flask app.
-For the most part, any other framework or thing could get slotted in here too.
-We're going to deploy with Git for now.

-Our end goal is to have a site that we can access.

-We simply cannot cover everything.
-We'll do our best.

-Start manually, then automate.
-Alternatively, just automate from the beginning.
+At the end, we'd like a tiny application that we can automatically provision and deploy.

+We'll use the Python-based Flask framework for our web application because it's easy to pick up.
+We'll also say that we'd like to deploy new versions of our application with `Git`.

+Neither of these may be exactly the way you'd choose to do it.
+That's okay!
+The goal of this tutorial is to reduce choice enough to get to an end goal.
+If there are things you'd like to change afterwards, awesome.

+We'll do each step manually and then automate the action we've just done.
+I find that doing something manually the first time helps me understand why we're doing it.
+Doing it twice will also help show why it's useful to automate it because of the time it saves.

+You could bypass this process by using something like [Heroku](https://www.heroku.com/) but it's helpful to understand how the app works under the hood and why it is constructed in the way that it is.

+Our general workflow will be as follows, we'll:

+1. Get the application running on our local machine
+2. Setup the application on a virtual machine with Vagrant
+3. Automate setting up the application in Vagrant with Ansible
+4. Manually set up our Amazon instance and deploy our application to it
+5. Automate the Amazon setup with Terraform
+6. Automatically provision our Amazon account with Terraform and deploy with Ansible

 ## Local Development

-Let's start a Flask application.
-If you already have one, feel free to use it.
-Otherwise we're going to assume that you're working from a basic Flask application.
-We'll build everything as we go.
+Let's start a [Flask](http://flask.pocoo.org/) application.
+We're going to pretend that this tiny app is part of a much larger picture.

-To get started, we'll assume that you have Git already installed.
+To get started, we'll assume that you already have [Git](https://git-scm.com/) installed.
 You can run `git clone https://github.com/kevinlondon/flask-hello-world.git` to get a copy of the small project we'll be working with.
-It's directly from the [Flask quickstart](http://flask.pocoo.org/).
+It's from the [Flask quickstart](http://flask.pocoo.org/).
 They do an excellent job explaining what the code does as well.

 In order to run it, we'll first need a few packages.
-From your command line,
+From your command line, within the directory of our `flask-hello-world` project, run:
-run:

 {% highlight bash %}

-easy_install pip
+$ easy_install pip
-pip install flask gunicorn
+$ pip install flask gunicorn

 {% endhighlight %}